datanav/docs/gdpr-getting-started.rst

     :align: center
     :alt: Purpose displayed to data subject

-Data types
+Data types - dialogs
 ^^^^^^^^^^

 Next, go to Data Types and fill in the data you have in your systems.
 Make sure to fill in all fields marked with a star (*).
 In the ``Purposes`` field you select the purposes you have created that apply to the data in question.
 The email-address(es) supplied in ``Contact`` will receive an email when somebody makes a request for this data.

 .. image:: images/gdpr-getting-started/data-type-creation.png
     :width: 800px